ebergeng/Project-Exam/README.md

 # Project Exam

-Project Exam is a React-based web application designed to showcase a modern, scalable, and responsive UI/UX design.
+This is my project Exam and it is a React-based web application designed to showcase a modern, scalable, and responsive UI/UX design.
 Utilizing a comprehensive stack including React 18, Styled Components, React Hook Form, Zustand for state management, and Vite as the build tool, this project aims to deliver a seamless and efficient user experience.

 ## Features